The Ballad of Chevy Chase

 "The Ballad of Chevy Chase" is an English ballad, catalogued as Child Ballad 162 (Roud 223).
 There are two extant ballads under this title, both of which narrate the same story.
 As ballads existed within oral tradition before being written down, other versions of this once-popular song also may have existed.
 Its tune has been used by other, unconnected songs.

+It is about a bloody battle on a parcel of hunting land (or chase) in the Cheviot Hills—hence, "Chevy Chase".

 Synopsis

 Earl Percy hunting in Chevy Chase.
 Illustration by F. Tayler.

 Earl Douglas advancing with his men.
 Illustration by F. Tayler.

 The death of Earl Douglas.
 Illustration by F. Tayler.

-The ballads tell the story of a large hunting party upon a parcel of hunting land (or chase) in the Cheviot Hills, a range of rolling hills straddling the Anglo-Scottish border between Northumberland and the Scottish Borders—hence, Chevy Chase.
+The ballads tell the story of a large hunting party upon a parcel of hunting land (or chase) in the Cheviot Hills, a range of rolling hills straddling the Anglo-Scottish border between Northumberland and the Scottish Borders—hence, "Chevy Chase".
 The hunt is led by Percy, the English Earl of Northumberland, against the wishes of the Scottish Earl Douglas, who had forbidden it.
 Douglas interprets the party's arrival as an invasion of Scotland and attacks.
 Only 110 people survive the bloody battle that follows.